IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_storageclasses.md

 - The `csi.storage.k8s.io/fstype` parameter is optional.
 The values that are allowed are _ext4_ or _xfs_.
 The default value is _ext4_.
 - The `volume_name_prefix` parameter is optional.

-**Note:** For IBM DS8000 Family, the maximum prefix length is 5 characters.
+**Note:** For IBM DS8000 Family, the maximum prefix length is five characters.
 The maximum prefix length for other systems is 20 characters. <br /><br />For storage systems that use Spectrum Virtualize, the `CSI` prefix is added as default if not specified by the user.

     kind: StorageClass